-The advent of Web-based sports injury surveillance via programs such as the High School Reporting Information Online system and the National Collegiate Athletic Association Injury Surveillance Program has aided in the acquisition of girls' and women's volleyball injury data.
+The advent of Web-based sports injury surveillance via programs such as the High School Reporting Information Online (HS RIO) system and the National Collegiate Athletic Association Injury Surveillance Program (NCAA-ISP) has aided the acquisition of girls' and women's lacrosse injury data.

 Descriptive epidemiology study.

-Online injury surveillance from high school girls' (annual average = 100) and collegiate women's (annual average = 50) volleyball teams.
+Online injury surveillance from high school girls' (annual average = 55) and collegiate women's (annual average = 19) lacrosse teams.

-Athletic trainers collected time-loss (≥24 hours) injury and exposure data.
-Injury rates per 1000 athlete-exposures (AEs), injury rate ratios (IRRs) with 95% confidence intervals (CIs), and injury proportions by body site and diagnosis were calculated.
+Athletic trainers collected time-loss injury (≥24 hours) and exposure data.
+We calculated injury rates per 1000 athlete-exposures (AEs), injury rate ratios (IRRs) with 95% confidence intervals (CIs), and injury proportions by body site and diagnosis.

-The rate of injury in collegiate women's volleyball exceeded that in high school girls' volleyball.
+The rate of injury in collegiate women's lacrosse exceeded that of high school girls' lacrosse.

 Data Sources and Study Period

-This study used data collected by HS RIO and the NCAA-ISP, sports injury-surveillance programs for the high school and collegiate levels, respectively.
-Use of the HS RIO data was approved by the Nationwide Children's Hospital Subjects Review Board (Columbus, OH).
+We used data collected by HS RIO and the NCAA-ISP, sports injury-surveillance programs for the high school and collegiate levels, respectively.
+Use of HS RIO data was approved by the Nationwide Children's Hospital Subjects Review Board (Columbus, OH).
 Use of the NCAA-ISP data was approved by the Research Review Board at the NCAA.

-An average of 100 high schools sponsoring girls' volleyball provided data to the HS RIO random sample during the 2005–2006 through 2013–2014 academic years (2005–2006 was the first year HS RIO collected data).
-An average of 50 NCAA member institutions (Division I = 19, Division II = 10, Division III = 21) sponsoring women's volleyball participated in the NCAA-ISP during the 2004–2005 through 2013–2014 academic years.
+An average of 55 high schools sponsoring girls' lacrosse participated in HS RIO during the 2008–2009 through 2013–2014 academic years (2008–2009 was the first year HS RIO collected data for the sport).
+An average of 19 NCAA member institutions (Division I = 9, Division II = 1, Division III = 9) that sponsored women's lacrosse participated in the NCAA-ISP during the 2004–2005 through 2013–2014 academic years.
 The methods of HS RIO and the NCAA-ISP are summarized in the following paragraphs.
-In-depth information on the methods and analyses for this special series of articles on Web-based sports injury surveillance can be found in the previously published methodologic article.7 In addition, previous publications have described the sampling and data collection of HS RIO6,8 and the NCAA-ISP5 in depth.
+In-depth information on the methods and analyses for this special series of articles on Web-based sports injury surveillance can be found in the previously published methodologic article.7 In addition, previous publications have described in depth the sampling and data collection of HS RIO5,8 and the NCAA-ISP.4

-The High School RIO consists of a sample of high schools with 1 or more National Athletic Trainers' Association–affiliated ATs with valid e-mail addresses.
-The ATs from participating high schools reported injury incidence and AE information weekly throughout the academic year using a secure Web site.
-For each injury, the AT completed a detailed report on the injured athlete (eg, age, height, weight), the injury (eg, site, diagnosis, severity), and the injury event (eg, activity, mechanism).
-Throughout each academic year, participating ATs were able to view and update previously submitted reports with new information (eg, time loss) as needed.
+High School RIO consists of a sample of high schools with 1 or more National Athletic Trainers' Association–affiliated ATs with valid e-mail addresses.
+The ATs from participating high schools reported injury incidence and athlete-exposure (AE) information weekly throughout the academic year using a secure Web site.
+For each injury, the AT completed a detailed report on the injured athlete (age, height, weight, etc), the injury (site, diagnosis, severity, etc), and the injury event (activity, mechanism, etc).
+Throughout each academic year, participating ATs were able to view and update previously submitted reports as needed with new information (eg, time loss).

-The NCAA-ISP depends on a convenience sample of teams, with ATs voluntarily reporting injury and exposure data.5 Participation in the NCAA-ISP is available to all NCAA institutions.
-For each injury event, the AT completes a detailed report on the injury or condition (eg, site, diagnosis) and the circumstances (eg, activity, mechanism, event type [ie, competition or practice]).
+The NCAA-ISP depends on a convenience sample of teams with ATs voluntarily reporting injury and exposure data.4 Participation in the NCAA-ISP, although voluntary, is available to all NCAA institutions.
+For each injury event, the AT completes a detailed event report on the injury or condition (eg, site, diagnosis) and the circumstances (eg, activity, mechanism, event type [ie, competition or practice]).
 The ATs are able to view and update previously submitted information as needed during the course of a season.
 In addition, ATs also provide the number of student-athletes participating in each practice and competition.
-Data collection for the 2004–2005 through 2013–2014 academic years is described in the following paragraph.
+Data collection for the 2004–2005 through 2013–2014 academic years is described in the next paragraph.

-Data were analyzed using SAS Enterprise Guide software (version 5.4; SAS Institute Inc, Cary, NC).
-Because the data collected from HS RIO and the NCAA-ISP were similar, we opted to recode data when necessary to increase the comparability between high school and collegiate student-athletes.
+Data were analyzed using Enterprise Guide software (version 5.4; SAS Institute Inc, Cary, NC).
+Because the data collected from HS RIO and the NCAA-ISP are similar, we opted to recode data when necessary to increase the comparability between high school and collegiate student-athletes.
 We also opted to ensure that categorizations were consistent among all sport-specific articles within this special series.
-Because methodologic variations may lead to small differences in injury reporting among these surveillance systems, caution must be taken when interpreting these results.
+Because methodologic variations may lead to small differences in injury reporting between these surveillance systems, the results must be interpreted with caution.

-Last, we used linear regression to analyze linear trends across time of injury rates and compute average annual changes (ie, mean differences).
-Because of the 2 data-collection methods for the NCAA-ISP during the 2004–2005 through 2008–2009 and 2009–2010 through 2013–2014 academic years, linear trends were examined separately for each time period.
+Lastly, we used linear regression to analyze linear trends of injury rates across time and compute average annual changes (ie, mean differences).
+Because of the 2 data-collection methods for the NCAA-ISP during the 2004–2005 through 2008–2009 and 2009–2010 through 2013–2014 academic years, linear trends were analyzed separately for each time period.
 All mean differences with 95% CIs not containing 0.0 were considered statistically significant.

 School Size and Division